Gravitational waves from the early universe: Primordial gravitational waves

-Thus, it is possible to associate the observed frequency of gravitational waves in the detectors with the epochs of the universe when such gravitational waves had been produced.
-By operating in different frequency ranges, gravitational wave detectors can probe separated energy scales and cosmological epochs.
-As shown in Table~\ref{tablefreq}, in principle, we can access very high energy scales.
-These scales cannot be probed by other cosmological probes, for instance, those related to the CMB, to Big Bang nucleosynthesis (BBN), and large scale structures (LSS), that can probe temperatures $T_p \leq 1 $ MeV.\footnote{Take as a grain of salt that the stochastic gravitational wave signal is weak.
-As we see later, there is a $1/a^2$ suppression for largely redshifted sources.}
+Thus, it is possible to associate the observed frequency of GWs in the detectors with the epochs of the universe when such GWs had been produced.
+By operating in different frequency ranges, GW detectors can probe separated energy scales and cosmological epochs.\footnote{Take as a grain of salt that the stochastic GW signal is weak.
+As we have seen previously, there is a $\left(a_*/a_0\right)^2$ suppression for the GW density spectrum.
+This means that largely redshifted sources -- as is the case of cosmological sources -- are weak and challenging to detect.} As shown in Table~\ref{tablefreq}, in principle, we can access very high energy scales.
+These scales cannot be probed by other cosmological probes, for instance, those related to the CMB, to Big Bang nucleosynthesis (BBN), and large-scale structures (LSS), which can probe only much lower temperatures, $T_* \leq 1 $ MeV.

-The correct correspondence between the frequency and temperature of the universe does depend on the relativistic and entropy number of degrees of freedom $g_*$ and $g_{*,S}$, as well as on the equation of the state of the universe.
-One such correspondence can be found in \cite{Saikawa:2020swg}.
+In particular, when $T_*$ is associated with the reheating temperature at the end of inflation, we can see which kind of inflationary scenarios the different experiments can probe.
+For instance, PTAs could probe only inflationary GWs produced after a late period of reheating, i.e., low reheating temperature, when compared to LVK.